gvwilson/sdxpy/src/glob/index.md

 rather than using bare functions.

 Our design uses
-the [%g chain_of_responsibility_pattern "Chain of Responsibility" %] design pattern.
+the [%g chain_of_responsibility_pattern "Chain of Responsibility" %] pattern.
-Each object matches if it can, then asks something else to try to match the rest of the text ([%f glob-chain %]).
+Each object matches if it can, then delegates the rest of the match to the next object in the chain ([%f glob-chain %]).

 [% figure